-Creative Minnesota: The Impact and Health of the Nonprofit Arts and Culture Sector found that 39 nonprofit arts and culture organizations support the equivalent of 62 full time jobs in North Central Minnesota.
-Over 68,457 people attend nonprofit arts and cultural events annually in the region.
-Additionally, nearly 8,000 local K-12 students and 240 student groups were served, and 1910 classes, workshops, lectures and readings were offered to the public.
+the research developed by the Creative Minnesota team will be available at creativemn.org.
+Creative Minnesota: The Impact and Health of the Nonprofit Arts and Culture Sector found that 37 nonprofit arts and culture organizations support the equivalent of 95 full time jobs in the Brainerd Lakes Area.
+Over 91,548 people attend nonprofit arts and cultural events annually in the region.

-Creative Minnesota is a snapshot of the health and impacts of nonprofit arts and culture organizations in 2013 and looks at their spending and their audiences as well as other indicators of the sector's health and impact on the economy.
-North Central Minnesota is "punching above its weight" in terms of local economic impact.
-While the region was 11th ranked in population in 2010 among the eleven regions studied, it ranked 10th in size of its economic impact from the arts and culture.
+Creative Minnesota is a snapshot of the health and impact of nonprofit arts and culture organizations in 2013 and looks at their spending and their audiences as well as other indicators of the sector's health and impact on the economy.
+The Brainerd Lakes Area is "significantly gaining ground" in terms of local economic impact.
+While the region was 11th ranked in economic impact from the arts and culture in